Pingxi Fu station

 Pingxi Fu station (平西府站 (Píngxīfǔ zhàn)) is a station on Line 8 of the Beijing Subway.

 Name and location

 The metro station is named after Pingxifu Village in Beiqijia, Changping District, Beijing.
 The station is actually located near the former site of Maliandian Village (now Maliandian Jiayuan Community) in Dongxiaokou, Changping District, Beijing.

 Station layout

 The station has 2 underground side platforms.

 Exits

-There are 4 exits, lettered B, D1, D2, and D3.
+There are 4 exits in operation, lettered B, D1, D2, and D3.
 Exit D1 is accessible.

+In addition, Exit C1 is under planning.